databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-As a consequence, it is often necessary to be able to move between table and graph views of the same physical data and to leverage the properties of each view to easily and efficiently express computation.
+Moreover, it is often desirable to be able to move between table and graph views of the same physical data and to leverage the properties of each view to easily and efficiently express computation.
-However, existing graph analytics pipelines must compose graph-parallel and data- parallel systems, leading to extensive data movement and duplication and a complicated programming model.
+However, existing graph analytics pipelines compose graph-parallel and data-parallel systems, leading to extensive data movement and duplication and a complicated programming model.

 <p style="text-align: center;">